Novampr/novampr.github.io/src/content/blog/online.md

 ---
 title: 'Online!'
-description: '*tap* *tap* Are we online yet?'
+description: '*tap* *tap* Are we finally online yet?'
 pubDate: 'March 06 2025'
-heroImage: '/rippedOffGradient.jpg'
+heroImage: '/onlineBlog.png'
 ---

 Is this thing on?
 Of course it is why wouldn't it be.
 Hey there!
 My name is Nova, but online I commonly go by Aurora.
 This is my new site!
-Yeah there's an old one... *it's not very good*.
+Yeah there's an old one... it's not very good.

 However!
 We are back, greater then ever, back into the swing of a website.
 It'll probably be quiet for a bit, maybe I'll add my library project BrigadierExtras here...